 You also want to think ahead as to where you want your books to ultimately reside.
 Do you really only want a few family members to hold copies, or should your book be added to a genealogical collection in a public library?
 A few libraries may purchase your work; most will be pleased to accept a copy of your book as a donation.

 In order to simplify and facilitate cataloging of your book in a library, there are two unique reference numbers that you can obtain.
+Both ask the requester to provide information on their publishing company – you can create your own or register under the umbrella of Copper Ave.
+Press.

 Library of Congress